 After check-in completion, your pilot will give a thorough pre-flight briefing on the route and scenic highlights likely to be encountered.
 These include the famous Skippers Canyon, the Paradise region (recently made popular as film locations for Lord of the Rings/Hobbit Trilogies), and the Donne glacier among many other awe-inspiring features.
 Your 35 minute flight concludes with an over flight of the fiord of Milford Sound, prior to landing.

-This cruise is an intimate experience, with numbers on the boat capped at 150 and on-board Nature Guides offering personal attention.
+The second half of the adventure begins in Milford Sound, where your pilot personally escorts you to the boat docks to board the “Sprit of Milford” to enjoy your Milford Sound Nature Cruise.
+Numbers aboard are capped at 150 passengers and on this intimate experience, Nature Guides offer a personal commentary.
 The “Spirit of Milford” catamaran explores nooks and crannies along the edge of the fiord, nudging into sheer rock faces to examine flora and fauna in detail.

 Because of the weather dependent nature of flying in the Southern Alps to Milford Sound, we recommend booking in for your first available day in Queenstown.
 So that, should the weather be unfavorable for flying on the first day, you will have maximum flexibility to roll your excursion on to a following fine weather day.